Merovex/eraru/README.md

 ## Korektu

 **Korektu** is a [Sinatra-based application](www.sinatrarb.com) that only does one thing well: it takes form input and generates a GitHub issue to a private repository.
-The form itself can be almost anywhere

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The form is hosted via a separate site, leaving Sinatra with very little to do.

+I created this to address the problem of having untrusted users submitting issues for private GitHub repositories when I wanted to have issues reported against that repository.

+An OAuth allows that untrusted user to report as if they were a trusted user.
+However, OAuth makes the private repo vulnerable.
+Korektu helps conceal that OAuth from the untrusted user.

 ## Installation

-Provide code examples and explanations of how to get the project.

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests

-Describe and show how to run the tests with code examples.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+1. Create a Heroku app
+2. Push the Korektu Sinatra app to Heroku
+3. Set the Heroku environment variables:
+    4. github_secret
+    5. recaptcha_secret
+    5. thanks_url
+    6. noget_url
+    7. origin_url

 ## License